jppedrosa0704/html5-css3-introduction-udemy/lesson-1/README.md

-Project: Basic HTML Structure
+📘 Basic HTML Structure
-This project contains a simple HTML file created for practicing the fundamentals of HTML5.
+This repository contains a simple HTML file created as part of my learning journey in HTML5.
-The page includes a basic document structure, a heading, and a sample paragraph using placeholder text (Lorem ipsum).

-File contents
-The HTML file demonstrates:
+The project demonstrates the essential structure of an HTML document, including headings, paragraphs, and proper semantic setup.

+📄 Features
 Correct use of <!DOCTYPE html>

 Language declaration with lang="pt-BR"

 UTF‑8 character encoding

-Responsive viewport configuration
+Responsive viewport meta tag

-A page title
+Page title

-A main heading (<h1>)
+Main heading (<h1>)

-A paragraph (<p>) with sample text
+Sample paragraph using Lorem ipsum text

+🧩 Purpose
-This exercise is part of my learning path in HTML5 and web development.
+This exercise was created to practice the fundamentals of HTML5 and understand how a basic webpage is structured.
+It serves as an introductory step toward more advanced web development concepts.

+🚀 How to Use
+Simply open the HTML file in any web browser to view the rendered page.